masogit/am-browser-doc/docs/start/security.md

-## Introduction
-This guide is intended for system engineers and administrators who need to securely implement the AM Browser in their environment.
+This section is intended for system engineers and administrators who need to securely implement the AM Browser in their environment.

 ## Secure Implementation and Deployment